The Fat Tail: Chapter overview

 Uncertainty implies an ignorance of the probability or impact (or both) of an event.
-The objective of risk management is to enable the determination of these factors, so that what was uncertainty becomes a measurable risk.
-Political risk is, for the most part, a measurable risk because politically motivated events usually require planning and deliberation.
+The objective of risk management is to enable the determination of these factors so that what is uncertain becomes a measurable risk.
+Political risk is primarily measurable because politically motivated events usually require planning and deliberation.
 Additionally, understanding the preferences and constraints of a political system and its actors enables the forecasting of political risks.
-Risk maps, challenging basis assumptions through contrarian thinking, scenario analysis, and assessing country stability are useful methods for understanding and forecasting political risk that are explored in this chapter.
+Risk maps, challenging basis assumptions through contrarian thinking, scenario analysis, and assessing country stability are valuable methods for understanding and forecasting political risk explored in this chapter.